-Refractory metal materials mainly refer to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
-Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong corrosion resistance to liquid metal and processing plasticity.
+Refractory metal material mainly refers to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
+Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong corrosion-resistance to liquid metal and processing plasticity.

 Niobium alloy has good welding characteristics and room temperature plasticity.
 As one of the least dense refractory metals, it can be processed into products with complex shapes.
-Niobium alloy can be divided into low strength, medium strength and high strength according to the different strength of alloy, and into low density and high density according to the different density of alloy.
+Niobium alloy can be divided into low strength, medium strength and high strength according to the different strength of the alloy, and into low density and high density according to the different density of alloy.

 In the United States, W, Hf, and Mo were used as strengthening elements of niobium, while in Russia, Zr, W, and Mo were used as the main strengthening elements, while in the second phase, C was used as the main strengthening elements.

 The melting point of molybdenum alloy is lower than that of tantalum and tungsten.
-It has the advantages of highest elastic modulus, smaller density and expansion coefficient, and excellent creep performance at high temperature.
+It has the advantages of the highest elastic modulus, smaller density and expansion coefficient, and excellent creep performance at high temperatures.
 The welding properties of molybdenum alloy are very good, the strength and plasticity of its welding seam can reach certain conditions, and its technological properties are above tungsten.

-Of all the molybdenum additive elements, rhenium is the only one favorable for its plasticity at low temperature.
+Of all the molybdenum additive elements, rhenium is the only one favorable for its plasticity at low temperatures.
 Rhenium can not only improve the plasticity of molybdenum in the low-temperature environment but also improve its strength and welding performance, significantly reduce the brittle tendency after recrystallization, as well as improve its high-temperature stability, especially against thermal shock.

 Tantalum alloy has a high melting point, small expansion coefficient, excellent thermal shock resistance and forming toughness.
 Its disadvantage is that the antioxidant performance is very poor when working in the environment above 500 degrees Celsius, so the antioxidant coating treatment is needed on the surface.